lew1101/EconExplainer/source/docs/microeconomics/elasticity.rst

 Calculating Price Elasticity of Supply
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Price Elasticity of Supply** is calculated by the following formula:
+For discrete changes in **price elasticity of supply**, the following formula is used:

 .. math::
     \varepsilon_s = \frac{\% \Delta S}{\% \Delta P}